hyperledger-archives/grid-rfcs/0000-catalog.md

 }
 ```

-If the Grid setting Grid.product.allow_delete is set to false, this transaction
+If the Grid setting `grid.product.allow_delete` is set to false, this transaction
 is invalid (sys admin setting).
 The default value for `grid.product.allow_delete`
 is true.
 This setting is stored using the Sawtooth Settings smart contract, more
 information can be found [here](https://sawtooth.hyperledger.org/docs/core/releases/1.0/transaction_family_specifications/settings_transaction_family.html).

 Validation requirements:

-- If a catalog_product with catalog_product_id does not exist the transaction is
+- If a catalog_product with catalog_product_id does not exist, the transaction is
   invalid.
 - The signer of the transaction must be an agent in the Pike state and must
   belong to an organization in Pike state, otherwise the transaction is invalid.